Protection of lesbian, gay, bisexual, transgender and intersex persons (LGBTI rights)

 In spring 2010, the Council of Europe adopted a recommendation to the member states on discrimination on the basis of sexual orientation and gender identity.
 The recommendation relates to the application of existing provisions from international agreements, such as the non-discrimination provisions contained in the UN Human Rights Convention.
 It also contains a list of measures aimed at improving legislation in the member states.

 Projects and bilateral cooperation

-In Serbia, a film project which spotlighted attacks on demonstrations for the rights of LGBT persons (gay prides) was funded.
-The aim is to confront the public with the issue of homophobia on a broad basis and to foster tolerance towards homosexuals.
+In Serbia, a film project which spotlighted attacks on demonstrations for the rights of LGBTI persons (gay prides) was funded.
+The aim was to raise awareness among the general public of homophobia and to foster tolerance towards homosexuals.
 The film “Parada” by the Serbian director Srdjan Dragojevic was shot in Serbia, Montenegro and Croatia and starts with the bloody outcome of the first gay parade in Belgrade in 2001.
 In a mixture of fiction and reality, it is about a friendship between two people from two different groups which leads to deep-seated prejudices being overcome.
 “Parada” was supported by the Federal Foreign Office and received the renowned Panorama Audience Award at the 62nd Berlinale in 2012.

 In October 2012, funding was provided for a human rights conference in St. Petersburg organised by the Hirschfeld-Eddy Foundation on LGBTIs.
 Furthermore, there were high-level interventions in protest against the Russian ban on “propaganda of non-traditional sexual relations to minors”, which criminalises any positive reporting on homosexuality in the presence of minors or in the media such as the Internet.